Have you considered the hygiene of your CRM Data?

 Feeling Overwhelmed by Your CRM Data Clean-Up Project?

 You don't need to go at it alone.
 There are companies who exclusively specialize in database clean-up projects.
-An alternative is to work with a CRM training and consulting company like Beckmann Collaborative.
+An alternative is to work with a CRM consulting company like Beckmann Collaborative.
 We work side-by-side with our CRM clients to empower them, rather than have them be dependent on us.
 It's usually best to let us do the "annoying technical" stuff that is done one-time and to learn the on-going maintenance for yourself.